oemof/tespy/docs/tutorials/heat_pump_steps.rst

     however used to increase the evaporation pressure of the working fluid due to the higher temperature level of the heat source, the reduction is very limited.
-We use a two stage compressor, because in a single stage compression, the outlet temperature of the coolant might violate technical boundary conditions of the real-world component.
+We use a two stage compressor, because in a single stage compression, the outlet temperature of the refrigerant might violate technical boundary conditions of the real-world component.

 .. literalinclude:: /../tutorial/advanced/stepwise.py
     :language: python